 Then, during their conversation, you’ll hear the expression used several different times.
 It never feels like they’re trying to teach it, instead, it’s simply a suitable moment for that expression to be used.
 It’s the most natural way I’ve come across for expressions to be taught.

 It really doesn’t feel like you’re studying expressions at all.
 Rather, the experience is very similar to listening to the news stories, where you’re practicing your French by listening to interesting content instead of forcing yourself to study.

-Plus, if you subscribe to the Silver or Gold plans, you’ll get more information about the expression – but I’ll get into that later.
+You’ll also get more in-depth information about the expression – but I’ll get into that later.

 Since many of the news stories can cover rather complicated topics, there are bound to be parts that you need to reference the transcript to fully understand.